cs311-EPFL-StepQuest/prd/template/5-mvp.md

 Association with Renowned IPs: Partnerships with well-known intellectual properties (IPs) to enhance the app's visibility and profitability.
 Collaborations with popular brands, franchises, or influencers can attract a broader audience, increase user engagement, and create additional revenue streams through co-branded challenges, events, and merchandise.

 ## Features Outside the Scope

-*The MVP must be viable and minimal.*

-*Which features don’t belong in it.*

-*How should these be eventually integrated and in what sequence.*

 Advanced Customization of Challenges: Customization options for challenges beyond basic settings.